jamesaduncan/osom.guide/src/community-of-practice.md

 ## Professional Guidance

 A Community of Practice issues or endorses professional guidance, relevant to its practitioners.
-This should include guidance to individuals who manage practitioners of the profession on how to evaluate their team members.
+This should include guidance to individual Service Managers who manage practitioners of the profession on how to evaluate their team members.

+## Opportunities in the Service Network

+A Community of Practice ensures that new opportunities in the service network are visible and available to practitioners.
+The Community of Practice should work with service managers to identify individual practitioners of a profession that could be a good fit for any given service team.

 {% include moresoon.html %}